-Students who wish to apply for re-admission will follow the established admission
+Students who wish to apply for re-admission will follow the established admission protocol.
+Students who have been dropped from the radiologic technology program for any reason other than grades are not eligible for re-admission.

 College Graduation and Program Certification